junxit/us-congress-bills-115/metadata.md

 - 2018-06-28 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S4700-4701; text: CR S4700)
 - 2018-06-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
 - 2018-06-28 — Senate Committee on the Judiciary discharged by Unanimous Consent.
+- 2018-06-29 — Message on Senate action sent to the House.
+- 2018-07-03 — Received in the House.
+- 2018-07-03 — Referred to the House Committee on the Judiciary.
+- 2018-07-03 — Referred to the Subcommittee on Immigration and Border Security.